-This standard covers identifying an individual's physical health needs and their capability, or that of their carer, to address these needs within the limitations and risks of the individual's mental health needs.
+This standard covers identifying an individual's physical health needs and their ability, or that of their carer, to address these needs in line with the individual's mental health needs, taking account of risks.
 This standard applies to anyone responsible for identifying the physical health needs of individuals with mental health needs and determining appropriate courses of action to promote their physical health.
 Users of this standard will need to ensure that practice reflects up to date information and policies.
-Version No 1
+Version No 2